 How does Web 3.0 Work?

-Being aware of web 3.0 definition and the benefits Web 3.0 is going to offer, it will become more engaging to know how exactly this technology works.
+Being aware of the Web 3.0 definition and the benefits Web 3.0 will offer, it will become more engaging to know how exactly this technology works.
 As we mentioned above, Web3 works on the blockchain.
-Therefore, all the benefits provided by this technology also relate to what blockchain offers.
+Therefore, all the technology’s benefits also relate to what blockchain offers.

-Let’s first go through the blockchain definition.
-To put it simply, a blockchain represents a digital chain of blocks of data that form a vast system that cannot be deleted, changed, or hacked.
+Let’s first go through the definition of blockchain.
+Simply put, a blockchain represents a digital chain of data blocks that form a vast system that cannot be deleted, changed, or hacked.
 Every time this block of digital information is created, it links to the previous block in the chain.
-The process continues every time when blocks are created.
+The process continues whenever blocks are created.

 The Evolution of the Web